JoshuaMarkle/algotype/README.md

     - Secured with Supabase + GitHub auth
 - ➕ And much more!

-# ⚠️ License
+# 📄 License

-Currently, this code is licensed as software-available with plans to transition to a open-source licnese in the future.

 This software is licensed under the PolyForm Shield License 1.0.0.
-For details, see LICENSE.
+For details, see the [LICENSE.md](LICENSE.md).

+> [!NOTE]
+> Currently, this code is licensed as software-available with plans to transition to a open-source licnese in the future.

 ---